librato/librato-rails/README.md

 ## Automatic Measurements

 After installing `librato-rails` and restarting your app and you will see a number of new metrics appear in your Metrics account.
 These track request performance, sql queries, mail handling, and other key stats.
-All built-in performance metrics start with the prefix `rails` by convention &mdash; for example: `rails.request.total` is the total number of requests received during an interval.

-If you have multiple apps reporting to the same Metrics account you can change this prefix in your [configuration](https://github.com/librato/librato-rails/wiki/Configuration).
+Built-in performance metrics will start with either `rack` or `rails`, depending on the level they are being sampled from.
+For example: `rails.request.total` is the total number of requests rails has received each minute.

 ## Custom Measurements